 Gone are the days where we question the quantity of adequate protein in our diets.
 Protein shakes.
 Protein cookies.
 Protein waters.
 We’ve gone protein mad.

-In our chase to fuel our bodies with healthful nutrition, are we potentially compromising our long-term wellbeing?
+In our determination to fuel our bodies with healthful nutrition, could we be compromising our long-term wellbeing?

 The past ten years have seen an exponential growth in the western world’s obsession with protein consumption.
-With fat and sugar being demonised, and our desire for carbohydrates constantly on the decrease, proteins were seemingly idolised and lusted after in this gym-going, weight-watching society.
-But why are we all so convinced that we need to consume copious amounts of the stuff in order to live a healthful life?
+With fat and sugar demonised and carbohydrates succumbed to poor PR, proteins are often idolised in this gym-going, weight-watching society.
+But why are we so convinced that we need to consume copious amounts of the stuff in order to live a healthful life?

 Our fascination with protein stems from the incorrect early recommendations of dieticians.
-In the 1890’s, the USDA recommended the consumption of over 110g of protein intake per day, about twice the amount that we truly require, according to today’s government recommendations.
-Further developments occurred in the early 1990’s, where experts of this time were convinced that the amount of protein consumed was directly equivalent to the health of the individual, particularly when fitness was considered.
+In the 1890s, the USDA recommended the consumption of over 110g of protein intake per day, about twice the amount that we truly require, according to today’s government recommendations.

-And what was considered the best source of protein?
-Meat, dairy and animal products, of course.
+And what did they consider the best source of protein?
+Meat, dairy and other animal products, of course.

-Moving forward in time to the present, and not much has changed in terms of people’s attitudes towards protein consumption, despite current nutritional guidelines.
-A mere glance on social media with a hashtag of #fitfood will reveal a plethora of meat and dairy based protein-dense meals and snacks fuelling people’s bodies.
-Our generation has become a bevy of protein junkies, maximising their animal protein consumption in the hopes of achieving ultimate health.
-They are fuelled by fitness brands, who are keen to produce the highest whey protein supplement for their consumers to knock back after a workout, whilst they receive ambivalent, mixed messages from the media telling them we need less of this nutrient, more of that fat – but when it comes to protein, where exactly does the truth lie?
+Not all that much has changed in terms of people’s attitudes towards protein consumption, despite current nutritional guidelines.
+A quick search on social media of the hashtag #fitfood will reveal thousands of meat- and dairy-based, protein-dense meals and snacks fuelling people’s bodies.
+Our generation has become one of protein junkies, maximising animal protein consumption in the hope of achieving ultimate health.

 Let’s Talk About Protein

 Wrong.
-Actually, the majority of amino acids we require can be synthesised in the body without dietary intervention, with the exception of 9 essential amino acids which need to be sourced from our food.
-But would you be surprised if I told you that in reality, we only need to consume a maximum level of 10% of our daily caloric intake from protein, as outlined by the British Nutrition Foundation.
-This equates to around 0.75g of protein per kilogram of body weight, or around two palm-sized portions of protein-rich foods every day.
+Actually, the majority of amino acids we require can be synthesised in the body without dietary intervention, with the exception of 9 essential amino acids which need to be sourced from our food – and can be found quite easily in plant foods.

 Too Much Protein Is Bad News

 Plant protein sources contain higher levels of fibre, an optimum supply of nutrients and help increase general health.
 Plant proteins do not cause inflammation, nor do they contribute towards cholesterol levels, heart diseases or result in reduced kidney functions.
-You only have to review recent scientific research in nutrition, such as that found on Nutritionfacts.org, to discover how healthful a vegan diet is compared to omnivorous consumption.
+You only have to review the wealth of nutrition research, such as that found on Nutritionfacts.org, to discover how healthful a vegan diet is compared to omnivorous consumption.

 Myth busting: Protein Quality

-The most common rebuttal when choosing plant-based sources of protein over those sourced from meat and dairy products, is the myth that plant proteins are of a lower quality than those from animal sources.
+There is still an idea that plant proteins are of lower quality than those from animal sources.
 Whilst it is true that animal proteins contain a complete range of amino acids (and therefore are inclusive of all 9 essential amino acids), there is no evidence to suggest that consuming a plant-based diet will leave you deficient in any sense of the word.
 Providing you are getting enough calories, eating a wholefood diet, and consuming protein from a variety of sources, there’s no reason anyone should become protein deficient regardless of dietary choices.
 Staple sources of dietary protein from plant-based diets include beans, pulses, legumes, tofu and soya products, whole wheat bread, oats, seeds and nuts.
-When combining these in your daily diet, you’ll effortlessly achieve your recommended daily intake.
+When combining these in your daily diet, it’s easy achieve the recommended daily intake.

 Vegan Protein Sources per 100g